Folium Systems

 Manage

-Operate with monitoring, incidents, rollback, release notes, support playbooks, retraining inputs, and continuous improvement.
+Operate with monitoring, incidents, rollback, release notes, support guides, retraining inputs, and continuous improvement.

 Launch blockers